SimchaTeich/Microcorruption/02 - Sydney/README.md

 The function `main` of this challenge is very similar to the main function of New Orleans, except that the inner code of the `unlook_door` function is written here in the main.

-This is also the place to say, that opening the door is activation of the interrupt numbered 0x7f.
+This is also the place to say, that opening the door is activation of the 0x7f interrupt.

 <img src="./2.1.png" width="75%"></img>